In this lesson, you will learn how to insert a waterfall chart.

 In the second column, enter the calculated residual profit.
 It is through the remainder of the profit rise, ‘waterfall’ on the chart.
 For example, the remaining profit for the financial cost is the sum of the financial cost and the cells below, or net profit.

-For now, the chart does not look like a waterfall.
+Currently, the chart doesn’t resemble a waterfall chart.
 To change this, click on one of the blue columns (Excel ticks all) and format the column.
-A dialog box appears, where you should select 'No fill'.
+A dialog box appears, where you should select ‘No fill’.

 To make it look like a waterfall chart in the same dialog box, in the ‘Series Options’ tick ‘Gap Width’ at 0% (‘No Gap’).